material-motion/material-motion/specifications/serialization.md

   * Able to modify parameters of existing Plans and see changes immediately.
   * Able to modify named variables in the system.
 E.g. `destinationOpacity = <slider with range of 0...1, default 0.1>`

 ## Motion family serialization

-Plan types must be serializable to a binary format containing the following keys:
+Plans must be serializable to a data format containing the following information:

 * namespace: `String`
 * name: `String`
 * payload: `Data`

-A combination of `namespace` and `name` allows the Runtime to uniquely identify a plan in a given system.
+A combination of `namespace` and `name` allows the runtime to uniquely identify a plan in a given system.

 The following example serializes a specific Tween plan: